-Stone’s stream restoration team is motivated, highly skilled and passionate about our water resources in Vermont, New Hampshire and throughout New England.
+Stone’s water resources engineers and and scientists are motivated, highly skilled, and passionate about our water resources in Vermont, New Hampshire and throughout New England.
 Collectively, we have over 25 years of experience upgrading road-stream crossings, removing dams, stabilizing banks and reconnecting floodplains.
 Project goals typically range from improving aquatic organism passage, increasing flood resiliency, restoring geomorphic functions and improving water quality.
 Our team strives to balance these goals with the long-term protection of infrastructure within the built environment.

 Our restoration services typically focus on the following types of projects: